CapronYoan/Mobgle/README.md

 # Mobgle
 Fibonacci suite like Google

-free démo here:
+free demo here:
 https://mobgle.herokuapp.com/

-It's a Flask apps that compute Fibonacci number to a list.
+It's a Flask apps that compute a Fibonacci list.
 An assignment for a development and IT position.

+To install:
+pip freeze > requirements.txt
+export FLASK_APP=app.py && export FLASK_DEBUG=1 && flask run